vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 <img width="506" alt="image" src="https://github.com/vijayvanapalli96/vjvanapalli.github.io/assets/46009628/9c89a6b7-514b-4e5d-95b7-47d53d7f4181">

 I will update this section as soon as I get a reasonable score, but clearly I assume it would be lower, because of the lower matches.

+## Challenges Faced
+**Session Timeouts in Colab**
+Often due to memory intensive operations or improper handling of database, after running reconstruction, the entire session in Colab Restarts, or it goes into an endless wait time on Kaggle which could mean that either excess keypoints have been matched and reconstruction is a little difficult to achieve.
+**Reconstruction with COLMAP**
+Using match_exhaustive, we claim to do Reconstruction with RANSAC algorithm.
+The sample submission csv format is given by the competition hosts, thus following this format of steps is nececssary.

 ## Conclusion